Skip to content

 bun build --compile --external pg --outfile server src/index.ts

-This tells bun to not pg bundled into the final output file, and will be imported from the node_modules directory at runtime.
-So on a production server, you must also keeps the node_modules directory.
+This tells bun not to bundle pg into the final output file, and will be imported from the node_modules directory at runtime.
+So on a production server, you must also keep the node_modules directory.

 It's recommended to specify packages that should be available in a production server as dependencies in package.json and use bun install --production to install only production dependencies.